MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/rhel8Xto810-on-SAPHANA.md

 ## Prerequisites

 - Make a backup of the virtual machine or a snapshot of the OS disk.
-- Set up access to the serial console
+- Set up access to the serial console.
 - SAP process must be stopped during the OS update process.
-- Run the commands in this article with root privileges
+- Run the commands in this article with root privileges.

 ## Process to upgrade from RHEL 8.x to RHEL 8.10 on SAP HANA or SAPAPPS pay-as-you-go (PAYG) virtual machines.